rangarvidela/git-github-repo/README.md

 # git-github-repo
-This is testing purpose - Git
+This is testing purpose - GitGit